• Templates

 Plan the Following Day

-Even if it's only a small task such as sending out an email, just that crossing out part makes me feel like I've accomplished something.
+Even if it's only a small task, such as sending out an email, just crossing out that part makes me feel like I've accomplished something.
 Then the cycle continues, and before I know it, I've done like 7-8 tasks in a single day!
-And there's no greater motivator for the next day when you know that today has been a success."
+And there's no greater motivator for the next day when you know that today has been a success.”

 How-to-focus-quote-1